Trustee Breach of Fiduciary Duty California

 • Civil fines for failure to repay funds, restore assets

-- Trustees must make decisions and manage assets in good faith.
+- Trustees should make decisions and manage assets in good faith.

-- Trustees often face difficult choices and must interpret rules and regulations.
+- Trustees often face difficult choices and should interpret rules and regulations.

 - Trustee errors can result in personal liability.